GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 !!! rectangle-list "Built-In Variables and special patterns In Awk"

-    * Awk’s built-in variables include the field variables `$1`, `$2`, `$3`, and so on (`$0` is the entire line) — that break a line of text into individual words or pieces called fields.
+    Awk’s built-in variables include the field variables `$1`, `$2`, `$3`, and so on (`$0` is the entire line) — that break a line of text into individual words or pieces called fields.

-        - `NR`: keeps a current count of the number of input records.
-Remember that records are usually lines.
-Awk command performs the pattern/action statements once for each record in a file.
-        - `NF`: keeps a count of the number of fields within the current input record.
+    - **^^Control Variables^^** - Some built-in variables are used to control how awk operates.
-        - `FS`: contains the field separator character which is used to divide fields on the input line.
+        - `FS` (field separator): contains the field separator character which is used to divide fields on the input line.
 The default is “white space”, meaning space and tab characters.
 FS can be reassigned to another character (typically in BEGIN) to change the field separator.
-        - `RS`: stores the current record separator character.
-Since, by default, an input line is the input record, the default record separator character is a newline.
-        - `OFS`: stores the output field separator, which separates the fields when Awk prints them.
+        - `OFS` ( Output field separator): stores the output field separator, which separates the fields when Awk prints them.
 The default is a blank space.
 Whenever print has several parameters separated with commas, it will print the value of OFS in between each parameter.
+        - `RS` (Record Separator): stores the current record separator character.
+Since, by default, an input line is the input record, the default record separator character is a newline.
-        - `ORS`: stores the output record separator, which separates the output lines when Awk prints them.
+        - `ORS` (Output record separator ): stores the output record separator, which separates the output lines when Awk prints them.
 The default is a newline character. print automatically outputs the contents of ORS at the end of whatever it is given to print.

-    * Also, there are two special patterns `BEGIN` & `END`
+    - **^^Information Variables^^** - : These variables provide information about the current state of the program:
+        - `NR` (Number of records): keeps a current count of the number of input records.
+Remember that records are usually lines.
+Awk command performs the pattern/action statements once for each record in a file.
+        - `NF` (Number of fields): keeps a count of the number of fields within the current input record.
+        - `FNR` (File Number of Records): Keeps track of the number of records read from the current input file.
+        - `FILENAME`: Contains the name of the current input file being processed.

+    Also, there are two ^^**special patterns**^^ `BEGIN` & `END` - These special patterns enable more complex and flexible data processing workflows by allowing actions to be tied to specific conditions and stages of the input processing cycle

-        - `BEGIN` - specifies what to do before the first record is read in.
+    - `BEGIN {action}` - specifies what to do before the first record is read in.
 Useful to initialise and set up variables
-        - `END` - what to do after the last record's processing is complete.
+    - `END {action}` - what to do after the last record's processing is complete.
 Useful to print data summaries at the end of file processing

 **Examples**